EU Settlement Scheme

 The application process for the EU Settlement Scheme is free of charge, and it can be completed online or by post.
 Applicants need to provide proof of identity, residence in the UK, and their relationship to a qualifying EU, EEA or Swiss citizen.

-The UK government set a deadline of 30 June 2021 for EU, EEA and Swiss citizens and their family members to apply for settled or pre-settled status under the scheme.
-Those who fail to apply by the deadline risk losing their right to live and work in the UK.
-In some cases, you may still be able for apply after 30 June 2021, such as showing ‘reasonable grounds’ (such as medical reasons, or being the victim of domestic abuse) for why you did not apply by the deadline
+The UK government set a deadline of 30 June 2021 for EU, EEA and Swiss citizens and their family members to apply for settled or pre-settled status under the Scheme.
+Those who did not apply by the deadline risk losing their right to live and work in the UK.
+In some cases, you may still be able for apply after 30 June 2021, if you can demonstrate reasonable grounds (for example, medical reasons or being the victim of domestic abuse).
+You may also be able to apply after the deadline if you are joining a family member who was living in the UK by 31 December 2020, your deadline will be based on when you arrive in the UK, as long as:

-you were their family member by 31 December 2020 (this does not apply to children born or adopted after this date)
+• you were their family member by 31 December 2020 (this does not apply to children born or adopted after this date)

-the family relationship still exists when you apply.
+• the family relationship still exists when you apply.